Mira Mehta: Life

 Mira Mehta earned her B.A. degree in linguistics and anthropology at the University of London.
 She gained an M.Phil. degree in Sanskrit and classical Indian religion at the University of Oxford.
 She continued her studies of ancient yoga texts as a postgraduate under Krishna Arjunwadkar.

 She learnt yoga directly from B. K. S. Iyengar from an early age, through "frequent visits" to his yoga institute in Pune.
 She had a scoliosis which she gradually overcame with yoga, becoming a full-time Iyengar Yoga teacher at the Iyengar Yoga Institute in Maida Vale, London.
 She gained Iyengar's advanced yoga teaching certificate and has taught in different countries including Spain.
+She describes herself as knowledgeable in asana, pranayama, yoga philosophy, and therapy."

-In 1999 Mehta founded "The Yogic Path", a yoga studio with classes of 20 students in West Hampstead, London.
+In 1999, Mehta founded "The Yogic Path", a yoga studio with classes of 20 students in West Hampstead, London.
 It teaches Iyengar Yoga and philosophy as well as therapy yoga and yoga for back pain.
-She has published a poetry collection, Cascade of Stars, and translations of Sanskrit verse.
+She has published a poetry collection, Cascade of Stars, and translations of Sanskrit poetry.